Peru And International Flights

 The three levels are now Extreme Risk, Very High Risk, High Risk.
 Each level has their own restrictions so your abilty to move around may be more or less restricted dependng on where you are or where you’re going.

-As of March 1st there is no longer a “quarentine” however, there are still curfews and days people are not allowed out.
+As of March 1st there is no longer a “quarentine” per se, there are still curfews and days people are not allowed out.
+People who don’t want to quarentine may take a Covid test at the airport and be released quickly.
 Days and tiimes vary based on the Alert Level you’re in or going to.
-Tourist however can still arrive and are allowed to go to their final destination before they too will be required to quarentine for 14 days.
 You can also still go to the airport if you have proof you’re departing during the curfew hours.

 High alert level: from 10:00PM to 4:00AM.